-Each IRU has a chassis management controller (CMC) located directly below the upper set of cooling fans in the rear of the IRU.
+Each IRU has a chassis management controller (CMC) located directly below the cooling fans in the rear of the IRU.
 The chassis manager supports powering up and down of the compute blades and environmental monitoring of all units within the IRU.

 One GigE port from each compute blade connects to the CMC blade via the internal IRU backplane.
-A second GigE port from each even number blade slot is also connected to the CMC.
-This second port is used to support an optional BaseIO riser card in the even numbered slots.
+A second GigE port from each blade slot is also connected to the CMC.
+This connection is used to support a BaseIO riser card.
+Only one BaseIO is supported in an SSI.
+The BaseIO must be the first blade (lowest) in the SSI.